christian-monch/dump-things-server/README.md

   Only objects with a type defined by the schema associated with `<collection>` are considered.
   The endpoint supports the query parameter `format`, which determines the format of the query result.
   It can be set to `json` (the default) or to `ttl`,

+- `POST /<collection>/token_permissions`: post an object of type `TokenCapabilityRequest` (JSON-encoded) to receive the permission flags and the zone-label of the specified token, or of the default token.

 - `GET /docs`: provides information about the API of the service, i.e. about all endpoints.